microsoft/cobalt/docs/5_OPERATIONALIZE_TEMPLATE.md

-# 5. Operationalizing a Stack
+# 5. Operationalizing a Template

 ## 5.1 Overview
 < Describe the general context around this walkthrough/lab >